-When a student has misbehaved, please fill in the discipline form as completely as possible.
-You may add additional notes or documentation as you deem necessary.
-Referrals may be returned to a teacher for more information.
-The principal will not assign detention dates for classroom discipline; this is to be determined between the teacher and the student.
-Staff members are to contact parents by phone or email when a detention has been assigned.

-Categories for consideration when establishing the student's offense are

-- Personal Management

-- Interpersonal Relationships

-- Productive Classroom Environment

-- Orderly School Environment

-Conference with a student and/or parents, assigning detention, or other logical consequences are appropriate responses to poor behavior.
-Contact parents when it appears that you need their support or at least want them to be aware of a situation, and follow-up to inform them of progress being made.
-Thoroughly document the steps you are taking.

-The discipline referral form may also be used as documentation for any report you would make to the principal about a student-to-student or student-to-staff incident.
-However, teachers may also use the Log Entry feature on PowerSchool to document behavior and concerns.
+- When a student has misbehaved, please fill in the discipline form as completely as possible, choosing ONE offense the most egregious. - O Categories for consideration when establishing the student's offense are - o Personal Management - O Interpersonal Relationships - o Productive Classroom Environment - o Orderly School Environment - Consider asking the student to serve with you, and consider 15 or 30 minutes as an appropriate consequence. - Staff members may add additional notes or documentation as deemed necessary. - Staff members are to contact parents by phone or email when a detention has been assigned. - The principal will not assign detention dates for classroom discipline; this is to be determined between the teacher and the student. - Referrals will be returned to a teacher if they are incomplete, missing detention dates or required parent notifications. - Conference with a student and/or parents, assigning detention, or other logical consequences are appropriate responses to poor behavior. - Contact parents when it appears that you need their support or at least want them to be aware of a situation, and follow-up to inform them of progress being made. - Thoroughly document the steps you are taking by filling out the discipline referral and saving emails - The discipline referral form may also be used as documentation for any report you would make to the principal or counselor about a student-to-student or student-to-staff incident. - Teachers may also use the Log Entry feature on PowerSchool to document behavior and concerns.